 “How much do you really spend to establish your brand?” asks Imagineering Unlimited’s Korolak.
 “Your letterhead, your business cards.
 All of that stuff can blow out very, very easily.
 You get talked into things because people keep telling you to advertise.
 That’s all well and fine, but only if that brings you customers, and only if you can track it and prove that it made money.”

 It’s also a fundamental financial mistake to think that you can save money by doing everything in the business yourself.
 Owners burdened with every minute detail of their business’s operations are more likely to forget things like tax and marketing, which can become costly if neglected for too long.

-“People get into business because they have a passion about some kind of work.
-They don’t realise that running a business is a whole separate job, whether it’s the marketing, the sales or the accounting,” says A Little Elf’s Koedding.
-“There needs to be systems set up for those.
+“People get into business because they have a passion for some kind of work.
+They don’t realize that running a business is a whole separate job, whether it’s the marketing, the sales, or the accounting,” says A Little Elf’s Koedding.
+“There need to be systems set up for those.
 New business owners often don’t keep track of their hours so they don’t know how much to invoice somebody, they lose receipts so they can’t claim those deductions.
 They file their taxes late, and then they have to go on payment plans.
 They pay their credit cards late, and then they have more fees and interest.
 It’s all tied together.”

 It may seem counter-intuitive for a penniless startup to hire a bookkeeper or marketing consultant, but if such things are not your strong suit, doing so will save you money in the long run.

 Know when you’re breaking even

 There are many key performance indicators involved in creating a startup, but few are more important than the moment you break even.
 Yet, amidst the panic to get the business generating a healthy turnover, entrepreneurs sometimes neglect to pinpoint the moment they actually start making money.